Limits of Cubic Differentials and Buildings

-\begin{prop} Consider any convex polygon $P$.
-If the highest eigenvalue of $D({\delta}_{i})^{-1}$ is in position $j_i$ and the highest eigenvalue of $D({\alpha}_{i})^{-1}$ is in position $k_i$, then the $(j_i,k_i)$-entry of $U(\theta_{i}, \theta_{i+1})^{-1}$ is not zero. \end{prop} \begin{proof} Refer to Figure \ref{polygon-vertices-figure} and Equation \ref{eq:unipotent_scheme}.
-Because the paths ${\delta}_{i}$ and ${\alpha}_{i}$ are part of a geodesic for the flat metric $|q_{0}|^{\frac{2}{3}}$, the angle between ${\delta}_{i}$ and ${\alpha}_{i}$ is at least $\pi$ (measured in the singular flat metric) at either side.
-Since Stokes rays are $\pi/3$ apart, the interval $[\theta_{i}, \theta_{i+1}]$ contains at least three Stokes directions.
-Crossing a Stokes direction corresponds to \enquote{flipping} the initial triangle (i.e., moving to the next triangle in the sequence displayed in \eqref{eq:unipotent_scheme}, accomplished geometrically between triangles that share an edge).
 We assume that the initial basis $\{v_{1}, v_{2}, v_{3}\}$ projects to a circumscribed triangle and thus is of the form $\{\vec r_{j}, \vec q_{j}, \vec r_{j+1}\}$.
 In this case the eigenvector corresponding to the highest eigenvalue can project to either $r_{j}$ or $r_{j+1}$: it projects to $r_{j}$ if the direction $\theta_{i}$ is in the first half of the interval determined by two Stokes directions and to $r_{j+1}$ otherwise.
 We will explain the argument in detail when the highest eigenvalue is in the direction of $\vec r_{j}$; the case of $\vec r_{j+1}$ or when the initial basis projects to an inscribed triangle are analogous and left to the reader.
-If the direction of the highest eigenvalue is $\vec r_{j}$, then after at least three flips in counter-clockwise direction, by Proposition \ref{prop:convexity}, the point $r_{j}$ does not lie in any of the lines generated by the final triangle.
+If the direction of the highest eigenvalue is $\vec r_{j}$, then after at least three flips in the counter-clockwise direction, by Proposition \ref{prop:convexity}, the point $r_{j}$ does not lie in any of the lines generated by the final triangle.
 Hence all entries in the first column of $U(\theta_{i}, \theta_{i+1})^{-1}$ are non-zero.
 If we move in clockwise direction instead, then after at least five flips the point $r_{i}$ never lies on any of the lines generated by the vertices of the final triangle and the claim follows as before.
 Thus, we only need to check what happens when only three or four Stokes directions are contained in the interval $[\theta_{i}, \theta_{i+1}]$.

 If the final triangle is obtained after four flips in the clockwise direction, then it is circumscribed and the vertex corresponding to the highest eigenvalue of $D({\delta_i})^{-1}$ is $q_{j-2}$, i.e. the one vertex outside the polygon.
 This is because, referencing Equation \ref{eq:unipotent_scheme} again, we see both that the highest eigenvalue of $D({\delta_i})^{-1}$ is the lowest eigenvalue of $F_{T}(z)$ and that the corresponding eigenvector always projects to the vertex exterior to the polygon.
 Because $r_{j} \in \overline{r_{j-1}q_{j-2}}$ (see for example Figure~\ref{polygon-vertices-figure}), the coordinates of $\vec r_{j}$ with respect the final basis $\{\vec r_{j-1}, \vec q_{j-2}, \vec r_{j-2}\}$ have a nonzero component along $\vec q_{j-2}$, hence the corresponding entry in $U(\theta_{i}, \theta_{i+1})^{-1}$ is nonzero.